Rwb3n/nonprofit-tracker/NMT-Project_Plan.md

 1. All custom objects and fields are properly configured
 2. Member onboarding flow executes successfully through all test cases
 3. Reports and dashboards provide accurate membership insights
-4. All documentation is complete and accurate
+4. All documentation is complete, accurate, and follows consistency standards
+5. Documentation templates and style guide are established for future maintenance

 ## Risk Assessment